Marfi933/find-value-of-X/README.md

 # find-value-of-X

 # Problem:
-  input: string, which contains a numbers and a char
+  input: string, which contains a numbers and a char.
+Every digit of the string can occurents maximum once

   output: sum of numbers of left side equals to number of the right side, or throws an exception